THE STORY OF SUSTAINABLE CHURCH FLOWERS

 • never arranged in floral foam.

-SCF embolden floral decorators to rediscover old and sustainable ways to arrange using such things such as chicken wire, flower frogs/pin frogs, and other natural structural supports that can be used.
+SCF emboldens floral decorators to rediscover sustainable ways to arrange using mechanics such as chicken wire, flower frogs/pin frogs and other natural structural supports.

-We also commend the frequently overlooked thing that flowers really love - water!
+We also commend the frequently overlooked thing that flowers really love - water in a vase!

 Now is the time to bring floristry back to the way nature intended it.